Home Trending Business Tips Bankruptcy Code in India

 • Establish a line between improper behaviour and company collapse

-It can also provide parties the freedom they need to find the best option possible during talks in order to maximise value.
+It can also give parties the freedom to find the best option possible during talks to maximise value.
 A forum for negotiations between creditors and outside financiers will be established under the bankruptcy law, opening up the prospect of such rearrangements.

 • Losses from macroeconomic downturns must be apportioned